bradydowling/rwx-blog/src/pages/articles/2019-10-24---How-to-Ace-a-Take-Home-Coding-Project/index.md

 - Read the requirements
 - Resolve ambiguities
 - Read them over again
+- Meet all requirements

 ## Clean It Up

 Depending on your coding approach, you may have some code that just works but could be cleaned up.
 It meets requirements but it's just a take home project that won't be worked on again or maintained so who cares?
 Well, someone definitely cares and it's the person grading this project.
+You won't have any chances to pay off tech debt that you put into this project so it has to be cleaned up now.
 The easier your code is to understand, the more pleasant the grading process is for your potential employer.

 ### Take aways
+- Write clean code, don't repeat yourself
-- Make sure you adhere to best practices for naming, spacing, etc. If you don't know these, now is a great time to learn them.
+- Adhere to best practices for naming, spacing, etc. If you don't know these, now is a great time to learn them.
 - Leave comments, more than you would in your normal code.
 - Use a linter or code formatter (preferably the same rules as the company)